rajeshbabua/Bowmtbopkaggle/README.md

 Techniques used: Natural Language processing, Machine learning(random forest)

-accuracy can be increase by using other classifiers and tuning parameters
+Using Machine learning accuracy can be increase by using other classifiers and tuning parameters